lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 providing freshness, including a nonce-based approach, the use of timestamps and an epoch-based technique.
 The use of nonces requires an extra message exchange via the relying party and the use of timestamps requires synchronized clocks.
-Epochs also require communication.
+Epochs also require (unidirectional) communication.
+None of these things are practical when interacting with Hardware Security Modules (HSM).

 The definition of "fresh" is somewhat ambiguous in the context of CSRs, especially considering that non-automated certificate enrollments are often asyncronous, and considering the common practice of re-using the same CSR for multiple certificate renewals across the lifetime of a key.